act-rules/act-rules.github.io/_rules/video-only-as-media-alternative-fd26cf.md

 ## Expectation 2

-Each target element is labeled as an video alternative for text on the page.
+Each target element is labeled as a video alternative for text on the page.

 ## Expectation 3